ymayers/saintalbansvitae/README.md

 ## Overview

-_From the 1920s - 1970s, a small encalved of Southeastern Queens - St. Albans - was a place where famed musicians, athletes and professionals called home. **The Saint Albans Vitae** is a commemoration app, where users can share the community's rich history._
+_From the 1920s - 1970s, a small encalve of Southeastern Queens - St. Albans - was a place where famed musicians, athletes and professionals called home. **The Saint Albans Vitae** is a commemoration app, where users can share the community's rich history._

 ### Core Features

-_The site will allow users to create blog posts and upload photos, with the ability to comment on community members' photos/articles.
+_The site will allow users to create blog posts and upload photos, with the ability to comment on other community members' posts.
 Users will be able to:_

+- _Register_
 - _Log in_
 - _Write blog posts_
 - _Post photos_
-- _Comment on blog posts_ -_Learn about St. Albans' History from other Users_
+- _Comment on blog posts_
+-_Learn about St. Albans' History from other Users_

 ### Team